kicaj29/aws/readme-core-services.md

 * **utilizes SSD drives for low latency**

 ## Snowball
-* service to physically migrate petabyte scale data to AWS.
+* service to physically migrate **petabyte** scale data to AWS
+* snowballs come in 50 TB (42 usable) and 80 TB (72 usable) sizes
+* you can move a **petabyte of data in as little as 14 Snowballs**.
 * physical device is delivered by AWS
 * you connect the snowball to your network and upload your data
 * device is returned by local carrier
 * AWS receives device and loads your data into S3

 ## Snowmobile
-* service to physically migrate exabyte scale data onto AWS.
+* service to physically migrate **exabyte scale** data onto AWS.
+* each Snowmobile has a total capacity of up to 100 petabytes
+* multiple Snowmobiles can be used in parallel to transfer **exabytes of data**
-* ruggedized shipping container is delivered to your location
+* ruggedize shipping container is delivered to your location
 * AWS sets up a connection to your network
 * you load your data on the snowmobile
 * AWS will load data into S3 when the container is received at an AWS location